Can You Sell A House In Foreclosure CA?

 Regardless of the number of properties that are currently in your estate, having one foreclosure on your record makes it difficult to maintain the loan on any other home in your estate, which is why it’s highly recommended that you look into refinancing before foreclosure.

-In the event that your lender agrees to this request, you could receive an entirely new mortgage loan that comes with a lower payment and will help you avoid foreclosure.
+If your lender agrees to this request, you could receive an entirely new mortgage loan that comes with a lower payment and will help you avoid foreclosure.
 Most lenders don’t have any statements in their corporate policy that disallow refinancing if foreclosure proceedings have been initiated.
 However, the refinancing must take place before foreclosure.

 Get a Deed in Lieu of Foreclosure